whitecollaralgos/Algoways/docs/websocket.md

 ### 2.1 Authentication Service

-This component retrieves authentication tokens and client ID from the OpenAlgo database.
+This component retrieves authentication tokens and client ID from the AlgoWays database.

 **Key Features:**
 - Retrieves AUTH_TOKEN, FEED_TOKEN from auth_db.py